copperwater/xNetHack/doc/xnh-changelog-6.0.md

   given monster species.
 - Add door_into_nonjoined() which checks if a potential door location would connect to an area marked as non-joined.
+- Unify the probabilities for random door generation between regular dungeon levels and other levels: how often they generate closed, trapped, iron, etc. into a new function random_door_mask().
+- New function clear_nonsense_doortraps() to delete traps on doors where the trap type doesn't make any sense.
+- Remove the rnddoor() function.